 The viewer feels more relaxed and accepting of our appearance when no element stands apart or needs processing.
 Hair colour looks believable when it could have happened by itself.

 Depending on depth of complexion, personal taste, and occasion, cosmetic darkness is adjusted too, though always staying inside the personal colour palette of the Season, and aiming for the same goals as with the hair.

 In 12 Tone personal colour analysis, Soft Autumn is the name given to the type of natural colouring that contains colours mostly characteristic of the Autumn group, but cooled and grayed by a smaller measure of Summer.

 In previous posts on Soft Autumn hair colour, I showed a coppery apricot colour as being quite lovely.
-In every Season, many hair colours are not only possible, but better and righter.
-Sometimes the freckle colour is the perfect highlight, even in the Dark Autumn or further out in the Autumn family, at Dark Winter.
+In every Season, many hair colours are not only possible, but better for some members of the Season than others.

-The element of coolness means that they are not especially orange-tolerating.
-Hair and freckling can skew the perception.
 The woman above (all 3 photos) has many apricot brown freckles.
 She adds those colours to her hair, giving a warmer appearance, as you see in the lower photo where natural medium warm brown and apricot highlight are visible.
-She can wear soft golden-oranges beautifully in makeup as long as they’re not very dark.
-Regardless of hair colour, darkness in makeup is a caution point for Soft Autumn, often appearing darker than expected from the pencil or tube colour.

 Recreate the light you already cast.
-Make the wavelengths you add be synchronous with the ones you are.
-To the viewer, it feels effortless as floating.
+Make the wavelengths that you synchronous with the ones you are.
+To the viewer, it feels persuasive.